chasefarmer2808/SSDC/README.md

 Heroku must then be updated with the fresh token in order for the production server to read the token.
 When Heroku is up to date, developers that are logged onto the Heroku app can pull the fresh token by running `heroku config:get CONFIG_VAR_NAME`.
 Refer to this [link](https://devcenter.heroku.com/articles/config-vars) for more help and details.

+Facebook has a handy debug tool [here](https://developers.facebook.com/tools/debug/accesstoken/) that can be used to check the expiry time of an access token.

 ## Further help